finos/rune-dsl/documentation/rosetta-modelling-component.md

 The Rosetta DSL convention is that type names use the *PascalCase* (starting with a capital letter, also referred to as the *upper* [CamelCase](https://en.wikipedia.org/wiki/Camel_case)).
 Type names need to be unique across a [namespace](#namespace-component).
 All those requirements are controlled by the Rosetta DSL grammar.

-The first component of the definition is a plain-text description of the type.
+The first component of the definition is a plain-text description of the type, as a string enclosed within angle brackets: `<"..">`.

 After the description come any further [meta-data annotations](#meta-data-component) that are applied to this type.
 Meta-data are enclosed within square brackets `[...]`.